JanPoonthong/dotflies/books/the_pragmaic_programmer.md

 seeing results in a matter of days.
 Over the years, you'll be amazed at how your experience has blossomed and your skilss have grown.

+## Chapter 1.
+A pragmatic philosophy
+* They think beyond the immediate problem.
+* Always trying to place it in it's latger context.
+* Always trying to be aware of the bigger picture.
+* They take responsibility for everything they do
+* Communicate

+#### The cat ate my source code
+* Taking responsibility for they own actions and projects
+* When you make mistake (as we all do) or an error in judgment, admit it honestly and try to offer options.
+* Don't blame someone or something else, or make up an excuse

+#### Software entropy